By Kevin McNeish updated on 07/09/2015

 Do you have an idea for an app but lack the programming knowledge to begin build it?
 In this weekly blog series, I will take you, the non-programmer, step by step through the process of creating apps for the iPhone, iPod touch, and iPad.
 Join me each week on this adventure, and you will experience how much fun turning your ideas into reality can be!
 This is Part 18 of the series.
 If you are just getting started now, check out the beginning of the series here.
-(This post has been updated to iOS 7.1.)
+(This post has been updated to Swift 1.2, Xcode 6.3 and iOS 8.)

 We've been discussing Core Data in my last several posts and now you should understand the basics of: